Jett Lawrence: 2020

-For AMA Motocross, Lawrence had a solid debut season, finishing in the top 5 four times and winning his first overall at round 9 at Fox Raceway.
+Jett Lawrence had a solid official full debut season in the 2020 AMA Pro Motocross season.

+He finished in the top 5 four times this season and won his first overall podium round 9 at Fox Raceway.

 This put him at 4th in the final standings and won him the 2020 Marty Smith Rookie of the year award.

 2021

 Prior to the 2021 season, it was announced that Lawrence would sign a factory deal with HRC Honda, and also sign a sponsorship deal with Red Bull.